qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

 ## Writing blog posts

-Writing a blog post in Jekyll is super easy.
+Writing a blog post in Jekyll is easy.
 Just create a text file in the `/_posts` folder (that's in your `gh-pages` branch if you are using GitHub) and give it a name like `2014-12-31-file-name.md`, but with the correct date, of course.
 Inside the file, add front matter:

 ~~~
 ---